 Frame (SS) What do you already know about going to school in your country and how it compares to going to school in other countries?

-Focus (SS) Listen to learn about the education system in Japan.
-Think about how it is similar to and different from your own.
+Focus (SS) Listen to and learn about the education system in Kenya.
+Think about how it is similar to and different from other countries, such as your own.

-Follow Up (SS) Compare and contrast your country’s system of education with what you know about the educational system in other countries.
+Follow Up (SS) Think about what you know about a typical school day in your country.
+By watching the video, compare and contrast your country’s system of education with what you know about Kenya’s system of education.

 Academic standards correlations on Teachers' Domain use the Achievement Standards Network (ASN) database of state and national standards, provided to NSDL projects courtesy of JES & Co.